Growth Mindset: An Overachiever’s Secret WeaponPosted by Adela

-Research shows that we tend to be subjected to one of the two types of thinking.
+Research backs her assertion and shows that we tend to engage in one of these two types of thinking.
 The first leads to depressive tendencies and failure.
-The other leads to satisfaction and much better results.
-Studies show that how our life will look is largely dependent on what’s in our head.
-If we change our thinking from the “fixed” to “growth” mindset, then our lives significantly change for the better.
+The other leads to satisfaction and improved results.
+In addition, when we change our thinking from the “fixed” to “growth” mindset our lives significantly change for the better.
+To see why let’s take a deeper look at the differences between a Fixed mindset and a Growth mindset.

 |Fixed mindset:||Growth mindset:|